nohappydays/thermal-anomaly-detection/README.md

 > **Project**: 5ARIP10 ATWS Team Internship, TU/e (Q3 → Q4 2026), in collaboration with ASML.

-Detect blocked-vent thermal anomalies from infrared surface-temperature recordings of a Toshiba laptop under controlled stress, used as a proxy for an ASML machine subsystem.
-The pipeline trains four unsupervised detectors (Peak T_max rule, Isolation Forest, One-Class SVM, LSTM-VAE) on normal sessions only and evaluates them under leave-one-session-out cross-validation.
+Detect thermal anomalies from infrared surface-temperature recordings of a Toshiba laptop under controlled stress, used as a proxy for an ASML machine subsystem.
+The pipeline trains four unsupervised detectors (Peak T_max rule, Isolation Forest, One-Class SVM, LSTM-VAE) on normal session data only and evaluates them under leave-one-session-out cross-validation.

 ## Quick start